How to Start a Profitable Blog

 Note: If you really want to learn the basic ins and outs of creating a profitable blog quickly, I recommend the Blog by Number course and ebook by Suzi Whitford.
 It’s the course that I took to get started as a new blogger.
 You can complete the course in less than three hours (not all in one sitting, unless you want to! :D) and have an excellent introduction to how to start a blog and how to begin monetizing it in order to earn money.
 And the class was just updated this month!

-I have taken several of Suzi’s courses now (and she has a lot of them!), and they are all excellent.
+I have actually purchased all of Suzi’s courses now (and she has a lot of them!), and they are all excellent.
 She is an engaging and fun instructor who teaches in an easy-to-understand and even fun way.
 She’s great.

 Invitation to Share